2024

 At first glance, the object’s blunt proportions and monochromatic surface lend it a sense of mournful monumentality.
 Looming almost 6 metres in height, its nature is obscured by its dark exterior, lending it a deceptively minimal elegance.
 However on closer inspection its vehicular features become more obvious, and the towering block resolves into an upturned jeep.
 The work is detailed, very accurate and actual size but produced using processes and materials that ‘perform’ the object rather than reproduce it.

-Peter Hennessey is an artist whose experimental work is largely based on model making and revolves around an investigation into ‘objects that we all know well but only virtually, through media and can never have an actual physical experience of..
+Peter Hennessey is an artist whose experimental work is largely based on model making and revolves around an investigation into ‘objects that we all know well but only virtually, through media and can never have an actual physical experience of..’

-My Humvee (inversion therapy) was commissioned by the Melbourne Art Foundation for the Melbourne Art Fair 2008 and was donated to the University of Queensland Art Museum.
+My Humvee (inversion therapy) was commissioned by the Melbourne Art Foundation for Melbourne Art Fair 2008 and was donated to the University of Queensland Art Museum.

 David Griggs’ Frog boy’s dissertation into a new karaoke cult, a full-scale circus tent, is crafted entirely from paintings on canvas.
 The imagery painted on the exterior side of the canvas tent is a collection of tough Holy Cross imagery that details blood lettings, crucifixions, portraiture and military security.
 Inside the circus tent a large floating video screen documents a performance by Griggs filmed in and around Manila featuring street dogs, gang members, street beggars, Halloween kids and tattooed locals and a fibreglass statue of Jesus Christ.